-SOAK TESTING is a type of non functional testing that measures a system’s perfomance under a huge volume of load for an extended period of time.
-The purpose of Soak testing is to find whether the system will stand up to a very high volume of usage and to see what would happen outside its design expectations.
+Soak Testing is a type of non functional testing that is used to measure performance of a software application under a huge volume of load for an extended period of time.
+The goal of Soak testing is to ensure whether the software application sustains high volume of usage and to check what would happen outside its design expectations.

 The image below depicts a testing cycle that shows at which stage the Soak Testing (Type of Performance Test) is performed on an application.